Xinyu-Li-123/dns_app/README.md

 docker build -t dns-app/us .
 ```

-## How to run applications on docker containers
+## How to run applications on docker containers locally on your machine

 Note that the servers must be started in the following order: **AS, FS, US**.